wbhowe/wbhowe/README.md

 # William Howe

 ## About Me
 I am an experienced mechanical engineer, currently pursuing a PhD with a focus on robotics and controls.
-My research is focused on coordination withing multi-agent systems.
+My research is focused on coordination within multi-agent systems.

 In my personal time, I am an avid climber and skier, and am currently working towards my Single Pitch Instructor certification.